V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 15. Click article name to open it in the *Writing Screen*.
 16. Article handle.
 Used to drag and drop the article to folder tabs.

-__Tip:__ These screenshots are made of a configured Classeur app in order to show you Classeur's power but also to give you a vision as to where you want to go.
+__Tip:__ These screenshots are made of a configured Classeur app in order to show you Classeur's power and also to give you a vision as to where you want to go.
 When you open Classeur for the first time on your PC it will look more empty.
 Have no worries.
 In the tutorials we will walk you through on how to get from there to here.

 ## Settings Screen

-This is the place where you configure Classeur so to work for you:
+This is the place where you configure Classeur so it will work for you:

 ![](https://raw.githubusercontent.com/V-Squared/V-Squared.github.io/master/plan/flow/publishing/classeur-manual/screen-settings.png)